 Computer Information Systems (CIS) specialists design solutions that provide companies, non-profit organizations and governments with the information they need to achieve their goals.
 CIS employs computer systems to implement and improve the way organizations work.
 CIS professionals combine their knowledge of computing and organizations to bridge the gap between technical and business specialists.

 Do you enjoy finding better ways to get things done using computers?
 Are you interested in understanding how computers can make businesses work better?
 Then Computer Information Systems is for you.
 After a core of fundamental courses in computer information systems with essential emphasis on business systems development, practice, and applications, you can choose between two tracks:

 The program prepares graduates for careers in information systems design and development for typical businesses and commercial computing sectors or for management and utilization of information systems and technology.

 Maybe you have interests in another field, but you would like to acquire computer skills?
-Consider a minor in Computer Science, Computer Information Systems, or Web Programming.
+Consider a minor in Computer Science or in Computer Information Systems.
 Note that if you register for a minor, you don't need to take two upper-level CCC courses -- and some courses within your major may count for your minor as well.
 Thus, in some cases, you may need to take as few as 4-5 more courses to complete a minor.